awaescher/homebridge-http-json-eval-thermometer/README.md

 </p>

-# JSON Thermometer
+# Homebridge Json Thermometer

-This is a fork of the [http-json-thermometer by Jakubkuba9000](https://github.com/Jakubkuba9000/homebridge-http-json-thermometer) that allows complex json objects to be parsed.
+This is a fork of the [http-json-thermometer by Jakubkuba9000](https://github.com/Jakubkuba9000/homebridge-http-json-thermometer) that allows:
+ - complex json objects to be parsed
+ - minimum and maximum values per thermostat to filter out noisy default values like occasional 999°C from DS18B20 sensors on a Shelly Uni

 ## Installation